-With respect to credit risk arising from financial assets of the Company, which comprise of cash and cash equivalents and receivables, the Company's maximum exposure to credit risk, excluding the value of any collateral or other security, at balance date to recognised financial assets is in the carrying amount, net of any provisions for doubtful debts, as disclosed in the balance sheet and notes to the financial statements.
+With respect to credit risk arising from financial assets of the Company, which comprise of cash and cash equivalents and receivables, the Company's maximum exposure to credit risk, excluding the value of any collateral or other security, at reporting date to recognised financial assets is in the carrying amount, net of any provisions for doubtful debts, as disclosed in the statement of financial position and notes to the financial statements.
+Cash and cash equivalents are only invested with corporations which are approved by the Board.